 The most effective method of preventing, suppressing, and extinguishing a subsurface oxidation is to eliminate the pathways of oxygen intrusion into the CCCL.
-To accomplish this, potential sources of air intrusion must be sealed as much as practical, and reducing the rate of LFG extraction may be necessary.
+To accomplish this, potential sources of air intrusion must be sealed as much as practical, and the rate of LFG extraction may need to be reduced.
 In severe cases, the entire GCCS may need to be shut down in the areas adjacent to the affected waste mass.